AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-functions.md

 ![](assets/variance_eq.png){width="100"}

-where *x* is the sample mean, [MEAN(*metric*)](#mean), and *n* is the sample size.
+Where *x* is the sample mean, [MEAN(*metric*)](#mean), and *n* is the sample size.

-In order to calculate a variance you look at an entire column of numbers.
+To calculate a variance, you look at an entire column of numbers.
 From that list of numbers you first calculate the average.
-Once you have the average you go through each entry and do the following:
+Once you have the average, you go through each entry and do the following:

 1. Subtract the average from the number.